ChatgptTransGirlCoder/Hormones-Unit-Converter/README.md

 # Hormones-Unit-Converter
-This is a user-friendly GUI application that allows users to convert hormone units, made for anyone trans by a trans woman :)
+This is a user-friendly GUI application that allows users to convert between hormone units, made for anyone trans by a trans woman :)

 **Features:**